kavineksith/Task-and-Contact-Management-Suite/README.md

 - Verify data integrity
 - Test new features in safe environments

-This software is provided "as is" without warranty.
-The developers are not responsible for any data loss. **Use at your own risk.**

 **Note for all tools:**
 - Designed for educational and personal use
 - Not guaranteed to be bug-free